Where to Buy

 GBM Assessment (Score: 7/10)

-The History of Rome is a monumental work of nineteenth-century historiography, a scholarly masterpiece that established the foundations of modern Roman historical studies.
+The History of Rome is a massive work of nineteenth-century historiography, a scholarly supreme work that established the foundations of modern Roman historical studies.
 Theodor Mommsen brought unprecedented philological rigor and narrative power to the study of the Roman Republic, producing a work of such distinction that he was awarded the Nobel Prize in Literature in 1902 — one of the rare instances in which a historian received the honor.

-Written during the era of German unification, Mommsen's History of Rome reflects both the author's immense scholarly ambition and his engagement with the political currents of his own time; Mommsen was also a prominent political figure.
-The work established the modern scholarly approach to Roman history and remains a landmark in the field, recognized by the Nobel Committee as a supreme achievement of literary and historical art.
+The work was written during the era of German unification, Mommsen's History of Rome reflects both the author's immense scholarly ambition and his engagement with the political currents of his own time; Mommsen was also a prominent political figure.
+The work established the modern scholarly approach to Roman history and remains a milestone in the field, recognized by the Nobel Committee as a supreme achievement of literary and historical art.

 Germany, 1854